OpenGenderTracking/globalvoices/README.md

 [GlobalVoices](http://globalvoicesonline.org/) is an international community of bloggers who report on blogs and citizen media from around the world.
 As a first attempt to test the GenderTracker system, we are working with GlobalVoices data to evaluate its content's gender diversity.

+Note: in 2018, several years after publishing the original Guardian article, we removed the data from this analysis upon request from some participants in the project.
+If researchers are interested in re-analyzing this project to double-check our results, please contact J. Nathan Matias.
+With approval from a university ethics board, this may be possible if it falls within the original purpose of the data collection.

 ## Requirements

 1. get jruby 1.6.3 by your favorite method of choice.
 I recommend rvm.